 Ultimately, the answer to the question of how to spoof Pokémon Go Android is relatively straightforward.
 For best results, you'll need a rooted device and to install both a VPN and a GPS fake location app.
 With both of these, you should be able to trick Pokémon Go into thinking you're somewhere else in the world.
 While it might take some steps to set up, spoofing Pokémon Go Android is doable.

-For iOS devices (which your family or friends might have), iMyFone AnyTo is, by far, the simplest solution for spoofing your location.
+For iOS and Android devices (which your family or friends might have), iMyFone AnyTo is, by far, the simplest solution for spoofing your location.
 Try the free version to get started now!